Car drives into German carnival parade, around 30 injured: police

 German media said the driver deliberately broke through plastic barriers set up by police around the parade area, where 1,500 people were expected to gather.

-The car had continued driving through the crowd for about 30 meters (33 yards) before coming to a halt, an eyewitness told Hessenschau.
+The car had continued driving through the crowd for about 30 meters (33 yards) before coming to a halt, a witness told Hessenschau.
+Police were unable to question the driver for the time being, Welt newspaper said, without elaborating.

+In 2016, a Tunisian man with Islamist militant ties plowed a truck into a Christmas market in Berlin, killing 12 people.
+He was later shot dead by Italian police after he fled Germany.

-Reporting by Alexander Ratz and Michelle Martin, additional reporting by Kevin Liffey; writing by Joseph Nasr and Philippa Fletcher; Editing by Paul Carrel and Gareth Jones
+Additional reporting by Alexander Ratz and Kevin Liffey; writing by Paul Carrel and Philippa Fletcher; editing by Gareth Jones/Mark Heinrich